pjakiela/ECON523/exercises/E3-DD1.md

 putexcel B2=`r(mean)', hcenter nformat(#.##)
 ```

 Notice that the local macro being exported to Excel appears in single quotes.
-If you are writing **a number** to Excel using the `putexcel` command, it does not need to appear in quotes.
+If you are writing **a number** to Excel using the `putexcel` command, it does not need to appear in (double) quotes (but sequences of letters and numbers - strings - do need double quotes).
 We are using single quotes here because we are writing a local macro representing a number to Excel.
 The `nformat()` option tells Stata how many digits to export.
 The `hcenter` option tells Excel to center the number within the column.

 We can calculate the standard error of the mean by taking the standard deviation (reported by the `sum` command) and dividing it by the square root of the number of
 observartions (also reported by the `sum` command).
 What is the standard error of the mean postpartum mortality rate in the doctors' wing prior to Semmelweis' handwashing